Code-dot-mil/code.mil/implementation-guide.md

 have little, if any, impact.
-Thus, if the primary improvement to a project involves bringing it in line with generally accepted best practices in software engineering to facilitate its transition to others, then this is also of value and SHOULD be credited.
+Thus, if the primary improvement to a project involves bringing it in line with generally accepted best practices in software engineering to facilitate its transition to others, then this is also of value and should be credited.
 Examples of this include, but are not limited to, the following:

 * Providing a well-designed, thoroughly documented application programming